Child support is the financial support paid by one parent to the other to help with the costs of a child aged under 18 years of age.

 A limited Child Support Agreement is basically like a Binding Child Support Agreement, but as the name suggests it is limited.
 A Limited Child Support Agreement lasts for three (3) years only and is registered with the Child Support Agency.
 You do not have to have a Lawyer sign a certificate for this Agreement, but it is recommended that both parties obtain legal advice before entering into that type of Agreement.
 The cost is very similar to a Binding Child Support Agreement.

-If you would like some further information and advice about Child Support options please contact our experienced Family Law Team on (03) 9614 7111.
+If you would like some further information and advice about Child Support options please contact our team at Nevett Ford, one of the best family law firms in Melbourne at (03) 9614 7111.